 To become a member of SCENZ, your school needs to register for a school membership with NZIC.
 When a school pays for this membership, any teacher at that school becomes a member of SCENZ.

-Please note that school membership gives access to all the NZIC exams so it is not necessary to purchase these separately.
+Please note that school membership gives access to all the NZIC exams.
+The exams are not available to be purchased separately.

 Being part of SCENZ provides: